 ISFPs are creative, ambitious, curious, and sociable people who are always up for a new challenge.
 While sometimes stubborn and independent, they can be hugely successful in the right career path.

 There are unlimited choices of careers for ISFP personality types.
-Whether you want to become a fashion designer, a professional chef, a graphic designer, a veterinarian, or an ER physician, there are many different opportunities to pursue that would allow you to effectively use your personality traits as your strengths.
+Whether you want to become a fashion designer, professional chef, graphic designer, veterinarian, or ER physician, there are many opportunities that allow you to effectively use your strengths.

 Choosing a career based on your personality type and traits can help you get into a profession that you are both passionate about and good at—making you a valuable asset to that industry.